DMAIL-Workshop/DMAIL2025/cfp.md

 # **Submission Guideline and Reviewing**
 **Submission Instructions:**
-- Step 1: Login and enter ICDM conference in EasyChair.
-Website: [(TBA)](https://easychair.org/conferences/?conf=dsaa2023)
+- Step 1: Login and enter DMAIL 2025 workshop in EasyChair.
+Website: [(Submission)](https://easychair.org/conferences?conf=dmail2025)
 - Step 2: Select your role as "author".
 From the top menu, click the "New Submission" button, and then select "DMAIL 2025: The First International Workshop on Data Mining and AI for Law" to continue.
 - Step 3: Enter your paper information and then use the "Submit" button at the bottom of the form.